thutahw/tp/docs/DeveloperGuide.md

 * Abbreviation for Application Programming Interface, which defines interactions between multiple software intermediaries.

 #### *OOP*
-* Short for Object-Oriented Programming, in which programmers organise software design around data (objects), rather than functions and logic.
+* Abbreviation Object-Oriented Programming, in which programmers organise software design around data (objects), rather than functions and logic.

 #### *CLI*
 * Abbreviation for Command Line Interface, referring to an interface which accepts user inputs and commands in the form of text.